sebfalah/Stock-ticker-prices/README.md

 # Stock Price Lookup

 This project is a Python script that allows you to look up historical stock prices for a specified ticker and date range.
 It retrieves daily stock data (including opening and closing prices) and computes the daily gain/loss using the formula `(Closing Price / Opening Price - 1)`.
-The results are then saved to an Excel file for further analysis.
+The results are then saved to an Excel file for further analysis, complete with interactive charts.

 ## Features